shawn1m/overture/README.md

 A wildcard * in the left-most label of hostnames is allowed, like 192.168.0.2 *.db.local.

-DNS with EDNS client subnet:
+DNS with edns client subnet:

 + DNSPod 119.29.29.29:53
 + GoogleDNS 8.8.8.8:53 \[2001:4860:4860::8888\]:53